alexanderroidl/wheat-farmer/README.md

 **The game is currently at early alpha developing stage**, meaning it is neither complete, nor bug-free.

 **Implemented mechanics:**
-- Gather wheat by planting seeds and waiting for your crops to grow, harvesting them upon completion ✅
+- ✅ Gather wheat by planting seeds and waiting for your crops to grow, harvesting them upon completion
-- Avoid hostile robot attacks while farming ✅
+- ✅ Avoid hostile robot attacks while farming
-- Purchase and build up walls for defense ✅
+- ✅ Purchase and build up walls for defense
-- Manage your inventory ✅
+- ✅ Manage your inventory
-- Purchase items in the shop ✅
+- ✅ Purchase items in the shop

 **Road map:**
-* Automate farming by upgrading technology ❌
+* \**to be written*\*

 # 2. Dependencies